coder/docs/cli/wac.md

 > v1.16.0.
 It is subject to significant changes and should only be implemented
 > and used by advanced users at this time.

-Workspaces as Code is a feature that allows you to configure and version control a workspace the way you would software code.
+Workspaces as Code (WAC) is a feature that allows you to configure and version control a workspace the way you would software code.
 You can define your workspace using a YAML file, which Coder uses instead of a web form to create your workspace.

 ## Creating a Workspace